There are over 150 broadband providers serving customers in the UK, all of which have a number of different services and broadband speeds to offer.

-Who are the fastest internet providers?
+Who are the fastest Wi-Fi providers?

 - Openreach provides FTTP broadband connections for BT and Sky

-- CityFibre hosts Vodafone's 'Gigafast' connections as well as some of its own deals
+- CityFibre hosts Vodafone's Gigafast connections as well as some of its own deals

 - Gigaclear offers speeds up to 900Mbps on its network

-If you'd like more information about the fastest broadband speeds in the uk, take a look at our guide on gigabit internet.
+If you'd like more information about the fastest broadband speeds in the UK, take a look at our guide on gigabit internet.

-If you're a small household and you only really go online to check social media or browse the web, you could get away with a standard, 10Mbps broadband package from the likes of POP Telecom, Direct Save Telecom or John Lewis Broadband.
+If you're a very small household and you only really go online to check social media or browse the web, you could get away with a standard, 10Mbps broadband package from the likes of POP Telecom or Direct Save Telecom.

-However, if you live in a household with several people who use the internet, or you often stream high-quality TV, download large files or play bandwidth-hungry online games, a faster broadband package would likely be best.
+However, if you live with more than two people who use the internet, or you often stream high-quality TV, download large files or play bandwidth-hungry online games, that demand will quickly increase and a faster broadband package would likely be best.

 Get more information on which broadband provider has the best customer service.

-Which broadband providers are in my area?
+Which providers offer the best broadband deals in my area?